 - Tomato sauce is OK in place of diced tomatoes.
 Enchilada sauce would work in place of salsa.

-- More flavorful: Low sodium chicken broth or stock is OK instead of water.
-Add diced green chiles in a can for even more Tex Mex taste.
+- More flavorful: Low sodium chicken broth or chicken stock is OK instead of water.
+Add a can of diced green chilies for even more Tex Mex taste.

 - Lid.
 Your lid should fit tightly.
 If it’s not then rice might need longer cook time.